 A potential for savings

 Initially, a testing system was tried with the hydraulic fluid on two older Drott hydrostatic straddle carriers and two Kalmar lift trucks.
-The straddle carriers are huge machines, which becomes evident when observing the size of the man standing at far left in the picture.
-These carriers operate at pressures to 4000 psi and have two 75-gal reservoirs supplying Dynapower piston pumps, manufactured by Eaton Hydraulics.
-The lift trucks have a lower operating pressure of 2900 psi and 80-gal tanks fitted with Vickers piston pumps.
+The straddle carriers are huge machines: the tires in the machine pictured are more than 6-ft in diameter.
+These carriers operate at pressures to 4,000 psi and have two 75-gal reservoirs supplying Dynapower piston pumps, manufactured by Eaton Hydraulics.
+The lift trucks have a lower operating pressure of 2,900 psi and 80-gal tanks fitted with Vickers piston pumps.
 The oil used is Chevron AW MV ISO 46 hydraulic fluid.

 The first step was to assess the contamination of the hydraulic fluid by particle counting, which detects the size and quantity of contaminants in the fluid.
 The framework is provided by ISO 4406, which gives two measures: the total number per ml of particles 5-µm and greater in size and 15-µm or greater.
 This is expressed as two numbers, for example 17/15, each of which denotes a range of the actual number of particles (see Table 1, below).